 The tech industry is alluring—there’s no doubt about it.
 A career in technology promises high wages, opportunities to innovate, and a chance to make a real impact on the world.
 When starting a tech career, your success in the industry largely depends on your work ethic and skills.
 But there’s another factor that greatly influences your ability to launch a new career: location.

-Choosing the right city can make a huge difference in your career prospects.
-Today, the tech industry spans across the United States, and each region has its own technology hub.
+Choosing to live in the best places for tech jobs can make a huge difference in your career prospects.
+Today, the tech industry spans across the United States, and each region has its own tech hubs.

 What Are the Best Cities for Tech Jobs?